rugsmunny/JAVA22-TDD-Miniprojekt2-Karim-Sendesni/README.md

   So to summarize it all:

-  -"Which tests are important to have?"
+  - "Which tests are important to have?"
   _Boundary, output and null.
 These are the tests that will assure that the 'program' functioning according to the requirements._

-  -"Important changes in the program?"
+  - "Important changes in the program?"

   _Added three print methods: printCount(), printSum() and printError(), all private since that seemed to be the theme of the class.
   Created isValidInitiationValues() to ensure that no calculations are run unless the values are within stated limits.